npbauman/QDK_TOOLS/README.md

 	wget https://www.dropbox.com/s/rp8w7xzaku2ysf0/qdk.sif

+This may need to be downloaded on your local machine and transferred to the desired machine.

-You will need to compile one file:
+Next you will need to compile one file:

 	gfortran -ffixed-line-length-none Generate_Input.F -o Generate_Input